marinbilba/IGift/README.md

 ## MoSCoW Requirements:

 **M**
 As a user, I want to be able to log in using a registration system or with my facebook/google account
+As a user, I want to be able to restore my password in case I forgot it
+As a user, I want to see my created wishes list
 As a user, I want to be able to post my wishes on the app
-As a user, I want to share my wishe lists to my “family members”
+As a user, I want to see my wish list items
 As a user, I want to join other memebers groups
-As a user, I want to see my created wishes list
-As a user, I want to see my wish list items
+As a user, I want to share my wish lists to my “family members”
-As a user, I want to see the other members wish lists and items
+As a user, I want to see the other "familiy members" wish lists and items

 **S**
 As a user, I want to be able to synchronize the calendar on the app with the calendar on Facebook in order to know about upcoming birthdays and events